10 Best Things to Do in Koh Samui, Thailand (Top Day Trips & Attractions)

 Best Things to Do in Koh Samui Introduction

 Discover the best things to do on the beautiful island of Koh Samui, Thailand.
 All of my suggestions are family friendly activities and I also include lots of free things to do.
-Experience tropical beaches, remote islands, wonderful cuisine, waterfalls, elephants and temples.
-In this blog I tell you about the top days out on this island paradise.

 Contents

-What is Koh Samui Like?
+What’s Koh Samui Like?

 Koh Samui Thailand: Things to do